mikkelkrogsholm/encrypted_dashboard/README.md

 * Main Nginx reverse proxy container.
 * Container that generates the main Nginx config based on container metadata.
 * Container that automatically handles the acquisition and renewal of Let's Encrypt TLS certificates.
-* The actual websites living in their own containers.
-In this example, a very simple website, talking to a very simple API.
+* The actual servers living in their own containers.
+In this example Rstudio and Shiny.

 ### The main Nginx reverse proxy container
 This is the only publicly exposed container, routes traffic to the backend servers and provides TLS termination.